markuskimius/getopt-py/README.md

   equivalent to `-ovalue`).
 - Long options.
 Option arguments, if any, may appear with or without an equal sign (`--option value` is equivalent to `--option=value`).
 - Optional arguments are supported for long options.
-The optional argument must be specified with an equal sign (`--option=value`).
+The optional argument, when specified, must be specified with an equal sign (`--option=value`).
 - Options (with or without arguments) and optionless arguments may appear in any order.
 - `--` can be used to denote the end of options.